SchulzLab/RAPID/docs/Installation.rst

 Simple Test
 -----------
-After installation you can try running RAPID using the provided script runTest.sh in the testData folder.
-Ensure to set the *rapid* path variable in the script.
+After installation you can try running RAPID using the provided script runTest.sh (You will have to uncomment respective lines) in the testData folder.
+Ensure to add the rapid in the PATH variable or provide the scripts with an environment variable for rapid.
 Now, simply run ::

     bash runTest.sh

-Upon succesful completion, there should be two folders TestRapid created by **rapidStats**, and TestCompare from **rapidNorm** in the testData folder.
+Upon successful completion, there should be two folders TestRapid created by **rapidStats**, and TestCompare from **rapidNorm** in the testData folder.
-You should also find the basic statistics output described under the **Visualization** section.
+You should see outputs as shown in the SampleOutput folder.
+The output descriptions can be found in the **Visualization** section.